Prints & Merchandise on Sale

 • Auto ISO is a popular setup in combination of Manual mode.
 Here, the camera adjust the ISO number after satisfying Aperture and Shutter speed condition.
 You can set a range for the Auto ISO that your camera would not go beyond.
 For example, I've setup my max ISO to 6400 and lowest shutter speed as 1/30 secs.
 In this setup, camera will measure exposure and reduce shutter speed up to 1/30 secs until the exposure is right.
 If the exposure value is still not met, camera will start increasing ISO up to 6400.

-Pro Photographers shoot during golden hours:
+Pro Photographer shoots during golden hours:

 How good is your photo often depends on how good the light was during your shoot.
 The golden hour concept is pretty popular for photography.
 As the name suggest, the sun light will still be golden which is probably the first 2 hours at dawn and the last 2 at dusk.
 Let me add, the cloud is your best friend when you need to shoot outdoor, during the middle of the day.
 An overcast sky provides the soft light that every photographer needs.